passivestar/quickmenu/MANUAL.md

 `dq5` ***Delete Loose.***

 `dqq` **Delete Back Facing Faces.** View-depedent (90 deg snapped by default), deletes faces facing away from the camera.
 Works on selected geometry.
-Use redo panel to change threshold or make it use non-snapped camera angle
+Use redo panel to change threshold or make it use non-snapped camera angle.

 `dqw` **Delete Back/Front Facing Faces.** View-depedent (90 deg snapped by default), deletes faces facing away from the camera and towards the camera.
 Works on selected geometry.
-Use redo panel to change threshold or make it use non-snapped camera angle
+Use redo panel to change threshold or make it use non-snapped camera angle.

 `dqe` ***Edge Split.***